Want to Apply?

 ♦ You must return any funds that remain unspent at the end of the grant period, or if we determine you have in accordance with the grant agreement and approved program budget.

-♦ You must allow site visits by members of the Community Fund board as requested.
+♦ You must allow site visits by members of the Community Fund board upon request.

 ♦ You must document the progress made toward project goals.
 A final report is due once all funds have been used and the project has been completed.
 An interim report will be requested if the project is not completed after one year.